Hemophilia Factsheet (for Schools)

 Students with hemophilia may:

-- need to go to the school nurse for medications or to check bruises, cuts, or bleeding
+- need to go to the school nurse for medicines or to check bruises, cuts, or bleeding

-- miss class time and assignments due to doctor appointments
+- miss class time and assignments due to doctor visits

 - have a port implanted in their chest for infusions